Skip to main content

 Group 1 – Time-limited right to work until the expiry date of leave

-• A current passport endorsed to show that you are allowed to stay in the UK and are currently allowed to do the type of work in question.
+• A current passport is endorsed to show that you are allowed to stay in the UK and are currently allowed to do the type of work in question.

-• A current Biometric Immigration Document (Biometric Residence Permit) issued by the Home Office to you which indicates that you can currently stay in the UK and are allowed to do the work in question.
+• A current Biometric Immigration Document (Biometric Residence Permit) issued by the Home Office to you indicates that you can currently stay in the UK and are allowed to do the work in question.

 • A current Residence Card (including an Accession Residence Card or a Derivative Residence Card) issued by the Home Office to you - a non-European Economic Area national who is a family member of a national of a European Economic Area country or Switzerland or who has a derivative right of residence.